candrsn/canupo/README.txt

   input: some scales           # Selected scales at which to perform the density plot
                                # All scales in the parameter file are used if not specified.
   output: nametag_scale.svg    # One density plot per selected scale
+TODO: allow to merge several msc files in a unique density, in order to have the density
+      for one class def as defined in make_features

 make_features features.prm data1.msc data2.msc - data3.msc - data4.msc...
   inputs: dataX.msc     # The multiscale parameters for the samples the user wishes to discriminate